Greece, Turkey agree to work on relationship | DW | 31.05.2021

-As a next step, Turkey's President Tayyip Erdogan and Greece's Prime Minister Kyriakos Mitsotakis will meet at next month's NATO summit.
+As a next step, Turkish President Recep Tayyip Erdogan and Greek Prime Minister Kyriakos Mitsotakis will meet at next month's NATO summit.

 Greece and neighboring Turkey have agreed to gradually normalize their relationship.

-The foreign ministers agreed to recognize eachother's COVID-19 vaccination certificates to permit travel between the countries
+The foreign ministers agreed to recognize national vaccination certificates to permit travel between the countries

 "We are fully aware of the different, and in some very serious issues, diametrically opposed positions that we have," Greece's Dendias said, following the meeting.